kite-sdk/kite/cdk-morphlines/README.md

 described as follows: A record is a set of named fields where each field has an ordered list of one or more values.
 A value can be any Java Object.
 That is, a record is essentially a hash table where each hash table entry contains a String key and a list of Java Objects as values.
-(The implementation uses Guava’s ArrayListMultimap, which is a ListMultimap).
+(The implementation uses Guava's ArrayListMultimap, which is a ListMultimap).
 Note that a field can have multiple values and any two records need not use common field names.
 This flexible data model corresponds exactly to the characteristics of the Solr/Lucene data model, meaning a record can be seen as a SolrInputDocument.
 A field with zero values is removed from the record - fields with zero